-Often just getting started, combined with the satisfaction of completing one step, will calm your brain and build the momentum to keep going.
-If you take it ‘one step at a time’ you can accomplish more than you think.
+Just getting started, combined with the satisfaction of crossing one step off of your list, will calm your brain and build momentum to help you keep going.

 Shift your mindset